-- All staff has leadership opportunities and each person is a part of a team: Leadership, Lighthouse, PBIS, PTO, School Council, Data Team Leaders, CTL's. - Teachers receive feedback and guidance from adminstrators through TKES evaluation along with informal walkthroughs and individual and/or team conferences. - Teachers of K-2, EIP, Sp.ed started LETRS to help student achievement in ELA.
-3rd grade will begin training this coming year. - PL for specials teachers and paraprofessionals is limited. - Our Instructional Coach is readily available to work with our grade level teams to help enhance our instruction. - Collaboration is growing with the use of PLC groups. - Our POGs (Peer Observation Groups) worked collaboratively throughout the year to observe peers during instruction, provide positive feedback and engage in conversation as a team. - An emphasis on the coaching cycle has the potential to support teacher growth and individual improvement.
+- All staff has leadership opportunities and each person is a part of a team: Leadership, Lighthouse, PBIS, PTO, School Council, Data Team Leaders, CTL's. - Teachers receive feedback and guidance from adminstrators through TKES evaluation along with informal walkthroughs and individual and/or team conferences. - Teachers of K-2, EIP, Sp.ed have completed LETRS to help student achievement in ELA.
+3rd grade will continue training this coming year. - PL for specials teachers and paraprofessionals is limited.
+This past year, we implemented a Parapro PL monthly which had positive results.

+- Our Instructional Coach is readily available to work with our grade level teams to help enhance our instruction. - Collaboration is growing with the use of PLC groups. - Our POGs (Peer Observation Groups) worked collaboratively throughout the year to observe peers during instruction, provide positive feedback and engage in conversation as a team.
+Teachers would like to observe teachers that teach a similar grade level. - An emphasis on the coaching cycle has the potential to support teacher growth and individual improvement.